jacksonrayhamilton/tabany/README.md

 Backstory
 ---------

 "Tabany" is the informal name of the planet T.A.B.A.N.Y.
-(The Artificial Biological Anamoly Near You), which is the setting for the game.
+(The Artificial Biological Anomaly Near You), which is the setting for the game.
 Geographically- and atmospherically-speaking, Tabany is Earth-like, and is inhabited by the descendants of a stranded band of intergalactic settlers.
-The planet was specially-engineered to preserve a state of perpetual infancy among its biological inhabitants, such that life could be lived simply and without technology's eccentricities.
+The planet was specially-engineered to preserve life indefinitely among its inhabitants.

 However, due to an error in the planet's design, its age regresses at a rate faster than it progresses.
 The consequence of this is that all life on Tabany is completely destroyed after a period of seven days.
 But Tabany also has a fail-safe feature which will revitalize its inhabitants to their original state if a mass extinction ever occurs.
 So, every seven days, the planet is reborn.